drogel/dotfiles/README.md

 You can clone the repository wherever you want.
 For example, I put my dotfiles in `~/dotfiles/`.
 The installation script will pull in the latest version and copy the dotfiles to your home folder.

-To clone and install the dotfiles direclty, run:
+To clone and install the dotfiles directly, run:

 ```bash
 git clone https://github.com/drogel/dotfiles.git && source dotfiles/installation/install.sh